rpcpool/yellowstone-faithful/README.md

   1) the Epoch car file containing all the data for that epoch
   2) the slot-to-cid index for that epoch
   3) the tx-to-cid index for that epoch
-  4) the cid-to-offset index for that epoch car file
+  4) the cid-to-offset-and-size index for that epoch car file
   5) the sig-exists index for that epoch (optional, but important to speed up multiepoch fetches)
   6) Optionally (if you want to support getSignaturesForAddress): the gsfa index